toralf/torutils/README.md

 ### Firewall scripts
 *ipv4-rules.sh* and *ipv6-rules.sh* blocks ip addresses DDoS'ing the local Tor relays.
-They implement 2 rules for IPv4 and IPv6 respectively for a remote ip address connecting to the local ORPort :
+They implement a simple rule for a remote ip address going to the local ORPort:

-- <=  2 inbound connections (if there's >1 relay running), 1 otherwise
+*Allow only 2 inbound connections.*

-- <= 11 new inbound connection attempts within 5 minutes
+Otherwise the ip address gets blocked.

-A blocked ip address is released after 30 minutes, if it no longer violates the rules.
+A blocked ip address is released after 30 minutes, if it doesn't violate the rule any longer.
-Technically addresses are stored in a so-called [ipset](https://ipset.netfilter.org/).
+Technically the ips are stored in a so-called [ipset](https://ipset.netfilter.org/).

 An ipset can be modified by the command *ipset* itself or by *iptables*.